DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 In addition to the guidance above, we also follow DOI-specific Information Management Technology (IMT) strategic priorities which are aligned to the President’s Management Agenda (PMA), the DOI FY 2022-2026 Strategic Plan (https://www.doi.gov/sites/doi.gov/files/u.s.-department-of-the-interior-fy-2022-2026-strategic-plan.pdf), the [DOI Information Resource Management (IRM) Strategic Plan] (https://www.doi.gov/sites/doi.gov/files/uploads/doi-irm-2020-2025-strategic-plan.pdf), and the FY 2024–2029 IMT Strategic Plan (drafted for publication later this year) are included as part of the overarching strategic priority header.
 The Information Management Technology (IMT) strategic priorities focus on 1.
 Zero Trust Architecture, 2.
 Cybersecurity, 3.
 Customer Experience 4.
 Information Technology Modernization, 5.
 Information Technology Portfolio Management 6.
 Data Management 7.
 Information Technology Workforce.
 We’ve ensured that these priorities are also reflected in our goals and metrics.

 ## Key metrics
-As mentioned earlier in the blog, we’ve categorized our high-level goals data, content, accessibility, technical solutions, usability testing, design, and outreach.
-We’ve aligned our metrics specifically with these goals and with the laws, regulations, and guidance listed above to streamline the entire process.
+As mentioned earlier in the blog, we’ve categorized our high-level goals into accessibility, content, customer experience, data, outreach and techology.
+We've aligned our metrics specifically with these goals and with the laws and with authorities listed above to streamline the entire process.

 ### Accessibility
 <table>